ekiefl/pooltool/README.md

 The game window should appear (escape key to exit).

-**(vii)** if you used a conda environment that you named `pooltool`, create this script that runs whenever the conda environment is activated.
+**(vi)** if you used a conda environment that you named `pooltool`, create this script that runs whenever the conda environment is activated.
 This script modifies `$PATH` and `$PYTHONPATH` so that python knows where to find pooltool libraries and the shell knows where to find the pooltool binary. **These path modifications live safely inside the pooltool conda environment, and do not propagate into your global environment**:

 (_This is a multi-line command.
 Paste the entire block into your command line prompt._)